 Disaster Case Management: a time-limited process by which a skilled helper (Disaster Case Manager) partners with a disaster affected individual or family (client) in order to plan for and achieve realistic goals for recovery following a disaster.
 The Disaster Case Manager serves as a primary point of contact, assisting the client in coordinating necessary services and resources to address the client’s complex disaster recovery needs in order to re-establish normalcy.
 Disaster Case Managers rely on the client to play an active or lead role in their own recovery.

-The mission of donations management is to provide a comprehensive process that organizes the giving, receiving and distribution of both solicited and unsolicited donated goods so that the maximum benefit is derived for the disaster survivors.
+Donations Management: provides a comprehensive process to organize the giving, receiving and distribution of both solicited and unsolicited donated goods so that the maximum benefit is derived for the disaster survivors.
 The direct recipients of donated goods could be disaster survivors, voluntary organizations or community-based organizations, and/or governmental agencies.

-Volunteers are a key component of disaster recovery.
-Since volunteers come with variety of skill sets, it is important to place volunteers in roles that fit their ability.
+Volunteer Management: is a key component of disaster recovery.
+Since volunteers come with a variety of skill sets, it is important to place volunteers in roles that fit their ability.
 Those skills and abilities may include but are not limited to: debris removal, cleaning out homes, repairing and rebuilding homes, case management, program leadership, office skills, as well as professional services such as legal advice, accounting and computer expertise.

-In times of disaster, people lose their sense of safety and security and, often, deep questions about God and faith emerge.
+Spiritual and Emotional Care: In times of disaster, people lose their sense of safety and security and, often, deep questions about faith emerge.
 Moments like these require spiritual and emotional care teams to provide comfort, hope and help.
-Disaster victims are often vulnerable and hurting and simply need a listening ear to bring relief to stresses brought on by loss.
+Survivors are often vulnerable and hurting and simply need a listening ear to bring relief to stresses brought on by loss.
 Some common responses include: